ztomasze/5parsecs/Rules/Post-Battle.md

 ### 9. Experience and Character Upgrades

+Characters who do not participate in a mission still gain 1 XP.

 | Stat                   | XP cost | Max |
 | ---------------------- | ------- | --- |
 | Reactions              | 8       | 4   |